automorphism88/snapraid-btrfs/README.md

 corresponding read-only snapshots, then running snapraid using the temporary configuration file.

-Options appearing before the command control the behavior of snapraid-btrfs, while options appearing after the command are passed through to snapraid (with the exception of `-c`, which must be specified before the command so that it can be processed by snapraid-btrfs when creating the temporary snapraid config file).
+Options appearing before the command control the behavior of `snapraid-btrfs`, while options appearing after the command are passed through to snapraid (with the exception of `-c`, which must be specified before the command so that it can be processed by `snapraid-btrfs` when creating the temporary snapraid config file).
 Snapraid-btrfs also adds additional commands, such as `cleanup`, for managing its snapshots.

 ## Setup instructions

-To start using snapraid-btrfs, you need to set up [snapper](http://snapper.io/) configurations for each data drive that you want snapraid-btrfs to make snapshots of.
-At runtime, snapraid-btrfs will compare the output of `snapper list-configs` with the snapraid configuration file, and will ignore any data drives which do not have corresponding snapper configurations (in other words, the live filesystem will be used for all operations and no snapshots will be created).
-Just like snapraid, snapraid-btrfs will use `/etc/snapraid.conf` by default, but another configuration file can be specified using the `-c` option.
+To start using `snapraid-btrfs`, you need to set up [snapper](http://snapper.io/) configurations for each data drive that you want `snapraid-btrfs` to make snapshots of.
+At runtime, `snapraid-btrfs` will compare the output of `snapper list-configs` with the snapraid configuration file, and will ignore any data drives which do not have corresponding snapper configurations (in other words, the live filesystem will be used for all operations and no snapshots will be created).
+Just like snapraid, `snapraid-btrfs` will use `/etc/snapraid.conf` by default, but another configuration file can be specified using the `-c` option.

 All files on the data drives which are not excluded by the snapraid